Personal loans available to new employees

 Lenders look at a variety of criteria, which can include any of the following:

 - Age.
-You need to be over the age of 18 to be eligible.
+You need to be 18 years old or over to be eligible.

 - Employment.
-There are a few factors that come into play with employment criteria.
+As outlined above, there are a few factors that come into play with employment criteria.
 You may need to be employed full-time (although part-time and casual employees also have loan options) and you may need to earn a certain income to be eligible.
-You also may need to have held your current job for a minimum period of time.
-See below for more information.
+If you're a new employee looking for a personal loan, you may also may need to have held your current job for a minimum period of time.

 - Credit history.
-Traditional lenders such as banks and credit unions will normally require you to have good credit to be eligible.
-That is, no negative listings such as defaults, bankruptcies or multiple credit enquiries can be listed on your file.
-However, there are bad credit personal loans available.
+Traditional lenders, such as banks and credit unions, will normally require you to have good credit to be eligible for a loan.
+This means you have little or no negative listings such as defaults, bankruptcies or multiple credit enquiries on your file.
+However, if you know that your credit is less than perfect, there are bad credit personal loans available.

 - Residency.
-You will usually need to be an Australian citizen or permanent resident to be eligible, but some lenders do consider temporary residents for personal loans.
+You will almost always need to be an Australian citizen or permanent resident to be eligible, but some lenders do consider temporary residents for personal loans.